President Murmu's Spiritual Journey at Maha Kumbh | Entertainment

 President Murmu's Spiritual Journey at Maha Kumbh

-President Droupadi Murmu participated in the Maha Kumbh at Prayagraj by taking a holy dip at the Triveni Sangam.
-She highlighted the event as a testament to India's cultural heritage and unity.
-Murmu's visit included offerings and prayers, with engagements at significant religious sites and the Digital Mahakumbh Experience Centre.
+President Droupadi Murmu immersed herself in the spiritual essence of India's Maha Kumbh by taking a holy dip at Triveni Sangam.
+Emphasizing the event's cultural significance, she offered prayers and interacted with local religious sites, highlighting the unity and spirituality represented by this grand gathering.

 - Country: